 Fuel analysis was first used after World War II as a preventative measure by the United States Railroad to monitor the condition of its train’s engines and engine components.
 It proved to be a vital tool in maintaining the locomotives.
 Through extensive analysis of used oils, the practice found small engine problems could be contained.
 The key tool in this research was the use of the spectrometer, an instrument that identifies properties using light.
 A tool that is still used today.

-Using our fuel analysis, treatment and filtering services we can leave you clean oil to help reduce maintenance costs, downtime and boost efficiency of your fuel burning equipment.
+Using our fuel analysis and treatment services can leave you clean oil to help reduce maintenance costs and downtime while boosting the efficiency of your fuel burning equipment.